tslime/BPEAlgorithm/README.md

 | Reusability                  | Suitable for compiled tools / CLI usage  | Ideal for prototyping / notebooks        |
 | Portability                  | Requires compilation                     | Run anywhere with Python installed       |

-# Conclusion:
+## Conclusion:

-The C++ version significantly outperforms Python in raw execution time (~2.7× faster), thanks to manual memory management and a custom heap/token map.
-However, Python remains advantageous for rapid development, experimentation, and integration in data pipelines.
+The C++ implementation considerably outpaces the Python version in raw execution speed (~2.7× faster), attributed to meticulous manual memory handling and optimized data structures.
+Meanwhile, Python offers unparalleled flexibility and is more suited for rapid prototyping and experimentation.

+With this project, you get the best of both worlds: the high performance of C++ and the ease and readability of Python.
+This implementation serves as a practical example to compare the trade-offs between these languages for algorithms requiring efficiency and customization.